gael-ian/vagrant-bindfs/README.md

 end
 ```

-Remember that Vagrant use `/vagrant` on guest side as a shared directory dedicated to provisioning and configuration.
-Binding a folder to `/vagrant` or one of its subfolders will fail.
+Remember that Vagrant use `/vagrant` on guest side to automatically share your project directory (the one with the Vagrantfile), in particular for provisioning and configuration purposes.
+Binding a folder to `/vagrant` or one of its subfolders may expose unexpected behaviors.

 ### bindfs support